-The Lighting Systems data set on the Lighting form is used to describe lighting retrofit measures.
-[Note: The data set will be renamed to Retrofit Measures in the future to be clearer.]
+The Retrofit Measures data set on the Lighting form is used to describe lighting retrofit measures.
 You do not need to fill in any information in the Lighting Systems data set unless you want to analyze a lighting retrofit measure.
 The energy use of existing lights and their heat gain to the building are already accounted for by the lighting power densities and lighting usage schedule entered in the Lighting Loads data set.
 In the Lighting Systems data set, you must describe both the existing lighting system to be retrofit and the retrofit lighting system itself.
 Click Add on the Lighting Systems Dock on the left of the Lighting Systems data set, enter a Lighting System Code, select the Location, and then enter the remaining data for the existing and retrofit lighting systems.
 You can enter any number of lighting retrofit measures.
 MulTEA uses the existing and replacement lighting system information to calculate reductions in the lighting power densities for the retrofitted building.

 The Refrigerator form is used to enter information necessary to evaluate the refrigerator replacement measure.
 If this measure is not going to be evaluated for a specific audit, the Refrigerator form does not need to be filled out.
 The energy use of existing refrigerators and their heat gain to the building are already addressed by the appliance power densities and appliance usage schedule entered in the Basecase Appliance Loads data set on the Appliance form.
 You can evaluate up to eight types of refrigerator replacements.
 You will need to specify the location and number of refrigerators to be replaced, select your preferred input method for entering the energy use characteristics, and then enter the data accordingly.
-As with lighting, MuITEA uses the existing and replacement refrigerator information to calculate reductions in the appliance power densities for the retrofitted building.
+As with lighting, MulTEA uses the existing and replacement refrigerator information to calculate reductions in the appliance power densities for the retrofitted building.

 Other - Under the Other group, the Utility Bills form allows you to enter pre-retrofit utility bills for electricity and a fossil fuel if you want to calibrate the building inputs against these utility bills.
-The energy consumption of the building as predicted by MuITEA will be compared to the utility bill data on the Calibration Report.
+The energy consumption of the building as predicted by MulTEA will be compared to the utility bill data on the Calibration Report.
 Completing the Utility Bills form is optional, but it is highly recommended because there is usually greater uncertainly in the building description data and assumptions associated with multifamily buildings than say single-family homes.
-Comparison of the building's predicted energy use (i.e., base case prediction) against utility bills provides an opportunity to fine-tune the building description, the energy savings predictions for retrofit measures will be more reliable.
+Comparison of the building's predicted energy use (i.e., base case prediction) against utility bills provides an opportunity to fine-tune the building description such that the energy use prediction is close to the utility bills.
+With a better base case building description, the energy savings predictions for retrofit measures will be more reliable.
 Comparison of the predicted base case energy use against utility bills is more appropriate for metered fuels, such as natural gas and electricity.
 Bulk fuels such as propane, fuel oil, and kerosene, which are delivered in bulk and stored in tanks at the building site, are less appropriate.
 Unless deliveries are relatively frequent and approximately the same amount of fuel remains in the tank at the time of each delivery, use of billing data for these fuels can lead to substantial inaccuracy.

-Currently, MuITEA only allows you to enter Whole Building utility bills as indicated by the read only field for Coverage.
+Currently, MulTEA only allows you to enter Whole Building utility bills, as indicated by the read only field for Coverage, as opposed to utility bills that metered just a specific end use (e.g., the heating system, the water heating system).
+If multiple meters are present in a building, you must aggregate or total these utility bills on your own.
 To enter utility bills: